FoxIO-LLC/ja4-nginx/README.md

 Then, merging updates with our master branch:

-`git pull upstream master`
+`git pull upstream openssl-3.2`
-`git checkout master`
+`git checkout ja4-openssl-3.2`
-`git merge upstream/master`
+`git merge upstream/openssl-3.2`

 ### Creating a Patch for OpenSSL

 Because the JA4 module requires a small change to OpenSSL, we ship the module via GitHub releases along with a patch file.
 To create a patch file, make sure you have pulled most recent changes from OpenSSL as specified in section: [Parity with OpenSSL](#parity-with-openssl).
 Then:

-`(git diff upstream/master:ssl/ssl_lib.c ./ssl/ssl_lib.c && git diff upstream/master:include/openssl/ssl.h.in ./include/openssl/ssl.h.in) > ../ja4-nginx-module/patches/openssl.patch`
+`(git diff upstream/openssl-3.2:ssl/ssl_lib.c ./ssl/ssl_lib.c && git diff upstream/openssl-3.2:include/openssl/ssl.h.in ./include/openssl/ssl.h.in) > ../ja4-nginx-module/patches/openssl.patch`

 ## Architecture